 Tuition Assistance Top-Up

-Does your college tuition cost more than what’s covered by the Tuition Assistance (TA) program?
+Does your college tuition cost more than what’s covered by the Department of Defense (DoD) Tuition Assistance (TA) program?
 Find out if you can get more money to help pay for school through the Tuition Assistance Top-Up program.

-You can get tuition assistance if you’re approved for federal TA and you meet both of the requirements listed below.
+You may be eligible for Tuition Assistance Top-Up if you’re approved for federal TA and you meet both of these requirements.